techouse/sqlite3-to-mysql/README.md

                                INT(11).
   --mysql-string-type TEXT     MySQL default string field type.
 Defaults to
                                VARCHAR(255).
-  --mysql-charset              MySQL database and table character set
+  --mysql-charset TEXT         MySQL database and table character set
                                [default: utf8mb4]
-  --mysql-collation            MySQL database and table collation -T, --use-fulltext           Use FULLTEXT indexes on TEXT columns.
+  --mysql-collation TEXT       MySQL database and table collation -T, --use-fulltext           Use FULLTEXT indexes on TEXT columns.
 Will
                                throw an error if your MySQL version does not support InnoDB FULLTEXT indexes!